A Model-Based Clustering Approach for Bounded Data Using Transformation-Based Gaussian Mixture Models: Methods

 where $\J(t(\x; \lambdab))$ is the Jacobian of the transformation.
 Since we consider coordinate-independent transformations

 the Jacobian simplifies to a product of first derivatives:

 The transformation $\y = t(\x; \lambdab)$ adopted is based on the \emph{range-power transformation} introduced in \cite{Scrucca:2019}, which is suitable for both partially and completely bounded data.
-For a data feature $x_j \in (l_j, +\infty)$, where $l_j$ represents its lower bound, the range-power transformation is defined as:
+For a variable $x_j \in (l_j, +\infty)$, where $l_j > -\infty$ represents its lower bound, the range-power transformation is defined as:

 with continuous first derivative equal to

 for any $\lambda_j \in \Lambda$ ($j= 1, \dots, d$).